Calculate

 Last updated: April 2026 · US investors · Includes after-tax earnings

-T-Bill earnings depend on three things: your investment amount, the current discount rate, and your chosen duration.
-This guide shows exact earnings for every common investment amount — from $1,000 to $1 million — at current 2026 rates across all T-Bill durations.
+Your T-Bill earnings depend on three things: how much you invest, the current rate, and how long you hold.
+This guide shows exactly what you earn at every common amount — from $1,000 to $1 million — so you can see the real numbers before you invest.

 Current T-Bill Rates — April 2026

-All earnings in this guide are calculated at a 4.5% discount rate — close to current auction results as of April 2026.
-Rates change weekly at each U.S. Treasury auction.
-Check the latest rates at TreasuryDirect.gov before investing.
-Use our T-Bill Calculator for your exact rate.
+All examples below use a 4.5% discount rate — close to current auction results as of April 2026.
+Rates change every week, so check TreasuryDirect.gov for today's rate, then use our T-Bill Calculator for your exact numbers.

 Duration Discount Rate Investment Rate (BEY)